 PayPal Error Monitoring Dashboard

-Because the team at PartnerPath was lean and Agile, we were able to deploy new implementations quickly.
-Consequently it was not unusual for enterprise-level companies to engage us to create interim solutions while they worked to complete their own projects internally.
-For their PRM portal, PayPal required two additional reporting modules: Revenue Share reporting and Error Monitoring.
+The team at PartnerPath was lean and used Agile practices—therefore we were able to deploy new implementations quickly.
+As a result, it was not unusual for enterprise-level companies to engage us to create interim solutions while they worked to complete their own projects internally.
+When PayPal approached us in 2014, they required two additional reporting modules for their PRM portal: Revenue Share reporting and Error Monitoring.

 While the details of PayPal's revenue sharing program are naturally confidential, I can show a mockup of the Error Monitoring Dashboard.
-This dashboard represented a diagnostic tool to track PayPal transactions that experienced errors; the data was populated by a nightly feed and processed for presentation as depicted in the mockup.
+This dashboard represents a diagnostic tool to track PayPal transactions that experienced errors; the data was populated by a nightly feed and processed for presentation as depicted in the mockup.
 You could refine the report by date range, error code, or product.
 The summary table on the bottom of the screenshot to the left shows the most common types of errors and where in the world those transactions occurred.

 App-In-A-Day Mobile Challenge

-One of the great things about contracting with PartnerPath is that I got to work with some really intelligent, highly skilled people.
+One of the great things about contracting with PartnerPath is that I was able to work with some really intelligent, highly skilled people.
 In the summer of 2011, we decided to challenge ourselves to write a mobile application in a single workday.
 I should stress that none of us had more than minimal mobile experience before the day of the event.
 We set some ground rules: the app had to do something useful ("Hello, world!" doesn't count), we had to follow best practices as much as possible, and no code could be written before the day of the challenge.
-The six of us worked from 9:00 in the morning until about 4:30 that afternoon, and we finished with a completed app that allows you to log into the PartnerPath portal from an iPhone and pull up real-time graphical reports from live data.
-We did more than the bare minimum, too; in addition to the application code, we wrote a partial harness of unit and feature tests.
+The six of us worked from 9:00 in the morning until about 4:30 that afternoon, and we finished with a completed app that allowed you to log into the PartnerPath portal from an iPhone and pull up real-time graphical reports from live data.
+We did more than the bare minimum, too: in addition to the application code, we wrote a partial harness of unit and feature tests.